Searchresults

 A lecturer can have a positive impact on the quality of written and oral assignments by coaching students during their writing process.
 Good coaching begins with clear instructions.
 In addition, high-quality feedback and proper preparation of the assessment are essential.

-Give Clear and Specific Assignment InstructionsClear and specific instructions …
+Give Clear and Specific Assignment InstructionsClear and …

 Read more -